dakikz/chat-application/README.md

 - (smile) and (wink) converts into a smiley and winking face
 - /countdown 5 google.com , starts a visible countdown with redirection to the relevant URL
 - Clicking on the message bubble, it shows sender's name and time the message was sent
+- When a new message arrives, it slides in, and the messages above slide up
+- When scrolling up, a scroll down button appears on the bottom right of the chat window
+- Custom scrollbar